 Brooks: Were there any fun outtakes you can share or stories from the filming of the video?

 Dr. Baxter: The production team let me use my own personal playlist, so there was a lot of dancing between takes.
 We also had some laughs in wardrobe, putting on a certain piece of clothing in a silly way and walking out to set wearing it as such to see if anyone would notice.
 Spoiler alert: they did!

 Thank you to Dr. Raven Baxter for taking us behind the scenes of our Run on Nitro experiments and for sharing her thoughtful words about science.
 Be sure to follow her on Instagram, Twitter, and YouTube, and see more of her work at scimaven.com.

 Ready to Run on Nitro?

 What will nitro bring to your run?
 Everything.
 And more.
-Brooks’ innovative nitrogen-infusion process amplifies your run for bigger benefits with zero compromises.
-Now in some of your favorite shoes, nitrogen-infusion unlocks a world of benefits for a super comfortable ride.
+Brooks’ innovative nitrogen infusion process amplifies your run for bigger benefits with zero compromises.
+Now in some of your favourite shoes, nitrogen infusion unlocks a world of benefits for a super comfortable ride.
 Check them out below.